MEMORIES AND INFORMATION - STAFFORDSHIRE HOME GUARD

 Alexander Schadowsky was a young member of the 71st Warwickshire Home Guard Heavy Anti-Aircraft Battery, “F” Troop.

 Alexander was a refugee from Nazi Germany.
 He was the son of a Latvian Jew and a German Christian mother and lived in Penig in Sachsen (Saxony).
-The family converted to Christianity but still had to flee from Eastern Germany in July 1939 in order to escape persecution.
+The family converted to Christianity but still had to flee from Eastern Germany in July 1939 in order to escape the persecution of which the father had already been a victiom.
 Alexander was 13 years of age at the time.
 He, his parents and his sister sought sanctuary in England, initially in London and then later in Devon.
 Finally they settled in Kings Heath, Birmingham in November/December 1940.

 The location of the battery in which he served has not yet been identified but all the indications are is that it was situated in the King’s Heath area.
 There are recollections of the existence of A.A. guns on Billesley Common and possibly at Swanshurst, both in the vicinity, but whether either of these is where Alexander and his comrades served, is so far unknown.